NATALIE (from Melton)

 “We have a great staff to think for that and of course Mark who is just a great trainer and judge of horses.

-All Stars has a previous record of seven wins in a day but eight ?
+All Stars has a previous record of seven wins in a day (three times) but eight ?
 Out of this world.